-Right up until this moment, you could tell yourself everything would go smoothly (enough), and you wouldn’t regret the attempt.
+Right up until this moment, you could tell yourself everything would go smoothly (enough) in your romantic relationship, and you wouldn’t regret the attempt.

 But now . . . you’re freaking out a little.

-Because the same fears that dogged you whenever you tried something similar in the past are at it again.
+Because the same fears that dogged you whenever something similar happened in a past relationship seem to be happening again.

 Those same insecurities are making you second-guess yourself and reconsider the wisdom of what you’re about to do.